The Official Website of the Damavand Mountain Guides

 Damavand North-East Route

-How to Climb Damavand from North-East Route?
+How to Climb Damavand from the North-East Route?

 It takes about 45 minutes by 4WD car to reached the base of the ascent, which is known as the sheepfold and has a height of about 2870 meters above sea level.
 If you go from n Gazaneh Village, this route passes along the bitter river and passes through different farms to reach the spring of Espe.
 You then have to reach the sheepfold from to the top of a hill below of the Minaret Peak.
 Then, after crossing a steep slope, you will reach Takht Fereydoun Shelter.
 The continuation of this route will reach the north route somewhere and they will reach the summit together.

-Access route to Nandel village (northeast side of Damavand)
+Northeast Side of Damavand Mountain Iran Access route to Nandel village (northeast side of Damavand)

 If you don't have a tight schedule, we suggest staying in Nandel village one day before the start of the climb, because you can enjoy the beauty of the village and the surrounding plains, and considering the height of Nandel, which is about 2300 meters, your body will have more time to acclimatize and adapt to the high altitude conditions.
 Nandel village is also the destination of climbers who want to climb the roof of Iran from the northern side!
 To reach the sheepfold of Gardaneh Sar, i.e. the beginning of the northeast route (from Nandel), you can use a 4WD car to take you to Gardaneh-Sar sheepfold.
 Of course, you can hike the route on foot with a heavy backpack and reach Gosfandsera and then leave for Takht Fereydoun shelter, and of course one day will be added to the duration of your plan.Gardane Sar sheepfold at an altitude of 2870 meters